tetrapod00/godot-docs/tutorials/2d/using_tilesets.rst

    Configuring terrain on a single tile in the TileSet editor's Select mode

-After doing so, you can now configure the **Terrain Peering Bits** section which becomes visible in the middle column.
+After doing so, you can now configure the :uisection:`Terrain Peering Bits` section which becomes visible in the middle column.
 The peering bits determine which tile will be placed depending on neighboring tiles. ``-1`` is a special value which refers to empty space.